lexiebartlettt/lexie-notes/README.md

 To Use:
 - add tasks by typing in textbox and clicking the add button
 - to delete todos click and hold on list items on the main screen
+- clicking and holding archived list items gives you the option to delete or unarchive
 - To access archive,email and summary there are three buttons in the top right hand corner that open a menu In newer device versions it shows up by pressing the left button at the bottom at the device